Why does the marketing industry exist? Let’s explore why it’s so necessary.

 Oil is technology.
 It lubricates, keeps the engine running.

 Marketing is alcohol.
 It is desired by businesses but seen as a luxury, not a necessity.
 It is the first thing cut in a recession.
-This seems unfair, especially based on the data.
+This seems unfair, especially based on the marketing industry data.

 Those that take the plunge are not choosing the right strategy.
 “Should I go with the reliable IPA, or should I step it up a notch and take a chance on the mid-shelf liquors?”
 Unfortunately, most people can’t determine what to pitch and what to implement and strategically adjust based on the data.

 Too often, you hear this vague statement: “50% of my marketing doesn’t work, I just don’t know which 50%.”
-I could go on a rant about the absolute necessity for analytics, and more importantly, a team who understands what to do with them, but I’ll save that for another time.
+I could go on a rant about the absolute necessity for analytics, and more importantly, a team that understands what to do with them, but I’ll save that for another time.